-The turn-of-the-century newsboy had a simple call to action.
 "Extra!
 Extra!
 Read all about it!"
-With this simple call to action, the newsboy drew in customers and sold papers.
-He knew that simply standing on a street corner wouldn't get the job done.
+This was a simple call-to-action that a newsboy would use to draw in customers and sell papers.
+He knew that just standing on a street corner wouldn't get the job done.
 He had to go the extra step.

 Call to Action Defined